Tsion Avital: Published works

 In the first part of this book Avital examines the question "Is modern art actually art?"
 He claims that all visual nonfigurative art created in the twentieth century and in the current century is not art.
 In this book Avital claims that art is in the first paradigmatic crisis in its history.
 He claims that modernism reduced art to arbitrary compositions of color and form, and thus in fact reduced art to design.
 Avital also argue why the art which is labeled abstract is not abstract at all, and this is because the fathers of modernism did not understand the concept of abstraction.
 Avital criticizes the aestheticians, and the art establishment, who "justified the misdeed," in his view: rather than defining art in a way that would enable distinction of art from non-art, they extended the concept of art with no limit until there was no one thing, including nothing, that could not be presented as art.
 This state of affairs is equivalent to a state of no art, for if everything is red and nothing is not red, then there is no red.

 The second part of the book presents the theory of mindprints, and shows how it can be applied in order to distinguish in a fairly clear manner between art and pseudo-art.
 He argues extensively how each mindprint, such as Connectivity-Disconnectivity, Symmetry-Asymmetry, Hierarchy-Randomness and others appear in every figurative painting but not in "abstract" painting.
 A particularly thorough discussion deals with hierarchical organization and its implications for art today and in the future.
 At the end of the book Avital presents a table of about fifty characteristics that existed in figurative art throughout its history, of which only two, color and form, appear in modern art as well.
 However these two characteristics are at most a necessary but not sufficient condition for something to be a work of art.
 These two characteristics are barely sufficient for something to be trivial graphic design but not art.

-Avital's second book is: The Confustion between Art and Design: Brain-Tools versus Body-Tools.
-Washington; Vernon Press (2017).
+Avital's second book was The Confusion between Art and Design: Brain-Tools versus Body-Tools, Washington; Vernon Press (2017).

 Since the beginning of the twentieth century artists have reduced figurative painting to graphic design but called it "abstract art".
 They also reduced figurative sculpture to object or industrial design without any instrumental function, but called their work "abstract sculpture."
 In both cases, the artists reduced the figurative symbols to their perceptual components; color and form, or to objects and therefore art ceased to exist as a visual language and in fact became a design of one kind or another.
 Indeed, artists, designers, curators at art and design museums, lecturers in academies of art and design, and certainly students in both fields, all are not really able to distinguish between the two domains.
 As a result of the total blurring between art and design, there is complete confusion between the two domains, which is detrimental to both fields.